taufiktw/michal.paluchowski.com/content/posts/agile-means-transparent/index.md

 - which are yet to be completed,
 - are we on schedule?

-Transparency is not necessarily a feat unique to Agile.
+Transparency is not necessarily a feature unique to Agile.
 It could just as well be used with any other project management approach.
 In this case, however, it's natural and pretty much effortless, because:

 - the team works jointly with the customer ([Agile Manifesto](http://agilemanifesto.org/ "Manifesto for Agile Software Development")), and
 - we're communicating in a common language - the business language of the customer (User Stories).